Boozor/Dialogue-LLM-Finetuning/Report.md

 ### Training Process:
 - **PyTorch Training Loop:**
-  A standard training loop is implemented which includes:
+  A standard training loop is implemented, which includes:
   - **Forward Pass:** Processing input sequences to generate logits over the vocabulary.
   - **Loss Calculation:** Using cross-entropy loss with the pad token ignored (to avoid penalizing the model for padded values).
   - **Backpropagation & Optimizer Step:** Utilizing the AdamW optimizer, which is effective for transformer models due to its weight decay regularization.